leecaochang/mesa-core/documents/MESA-Overview.md

 **Today.** Add the seven kernel fields to your integration or entity.
 Zero dependencies.
 Zero coordination required.

 **When mesa-core is integrated into your MCP server.** Start using the retrieval API so agents can query only the context relevant to a given task, rather than receiving full state dumps.
-Context window consumption drops significantly.
+This is expected to reduce context window consumption, by how much is deployment-specific and has not yet been measured.
 Any MCP server can add this capability by integrating the mesa-core module.

 **As the ecosystem matures.** Multi-agent coordination, spatial graph reasoning, and real-time conflict detection become possible as more of the deployment is profiled.